-The Honors Program offers academically talented day program students seeking bachelor’s degrees the opportunity to explore challenging and stimulating courses.
-Eligible applicants must have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.
+The Honors Program offers opportunities to academically talented day program students seeking bachelor’s degrees to explore challenging and stimulating courses.
+Students are invited to apply during the Admissions process if they have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.

-Honors students enroll in honors sections of several courses in the Arts & Sciences Core Experience, including smaller, student-centered honors seminars in their sophomore and junior years.
-All honors students complete a two-semester research course sequence, culminating in an honors thesis.
-Through these experiences, they have the opportunity to work closely with some of the university's most dedicated and accomplished faculty, join a community of academically motivated students, and pursue original and individually directed study.
+Honors students enroll in honors-designated courses in the Arts & Sciences Core Experience, including smaller, student-centered honors seminars and research courses.
+The Honors Program culminates in a traditional honors thesis or approved research project.
+These experiences provide students the opportunity to work closely with some of the university's most dedicated and accomplished faculty, join a community of academically motivated students, and pursue original and individually directed study.

-Students who complete the Honors Program requirements will graduate with the University Honors Scholar designation.
+Students who participate in the Honors Program can graduate with one of three Honors designations:

-Further information about curriculum, advising and policies of the Honors Program is available at the Honors Program website.
+Further information about Honors Program curriculum, advising and policies is available at the Honors Program website.

-Transfer students may enter the Honors Program if they can provide documentation of Honors Program enrollment at their former institution, provided their GPA is 3.50 or higher at the time of their acceptance to Johnson & Wales University.
+Transfer students may enter the Honors Program in their first semester by providing documentation of Honors Program enrollment at their former institution and a GPA of 3.5 or higher at the time of their acceptance to Johnson & Wales University.